 MINOLI RATNATUNGA is an economist and the director of regional economics research at the Milken Institute Center for Regional Economics.
 With her team, she investigates the key economic development issues facing regions, including competitiveness, fostering innovation and entrepreneurship, and building human capital.
 Ratnatunga's publications include "Concept to Commercialization: The Best Universities for Technology Transfer," "Regional Performance Over Time: Thriving and Reviving Amid Economic Challenges," "California's Innovation-Based Economy: Policies to Maintain and Enhance It," "State Technology and Science Index," and the Best-Performing Cities series.
 Before joining the Institute, she worked for eight years at the Allegheny Conference on Community Development, a regional economic development organization focused on the Pittsburgh area's competitiveness and quality of life.
 There she focused her research on energy policy, transportation and infrastructure funding, and state tax competitiveness, working with civic and business leaders to help key decision-makers make better policy choices.
-Ratnatunga has a bachelor's degree in public policy and management from Carnegie Mellon University.
+Ratnatunga has a bachelor's degree in philosophy and economics from the London School of Economics and a master's degree in public policy and management from Carnegie Mellon University.